reddyabhijith8888/Assessments.Service/README.md

 # TODO
 - Implement Exception Middleware to handle any kind of handled and unhandled exceptions in the application
 - Implement some concrete logging techniques

+# Note
+This application does not validate fixed set of questions i.e. 10, this can be scaled and can handle any no of questions based on a configuration file included in the Host Project.